Fierelier/busybox-w9x/README.md

 This is an experimental fork of [busybox-w32](https://github.com/rmyorston/busybox-w32) made to run with Windows 95 (currently untested) and Windows 98.
 AI has been used.

-Note that the rest of this README contains some information linking to busybox-w32. **Do not bother the author of the original project with any issues stemming from this fork.**

-`ash` and a some of the other programs I tested seem to work fine.
+`ash` and some of the other programs I tested seem to work fine.
 Use `build.sh` to build the project. `clean.sh` cleans the project.
 I recommend you use [mingw-lite](https://github.com/redpanda-cpp/mingw-lite).
 You can build right on Windows 9x if you want, but I recommend you have at least a Pentium 4.

 * [Releases (i486) + sources](https://github.com/Fierelier/busybox-w9x/releases)
 * [Newest source .zip](https://codeload.github.com/Fierelier/busybox-w9x/zip/refs/heads/master)